Why do you need cycling shoes?

 The majority of cycle-specific shoes are designed to be used in tandem with ‘clipless’ pedal systems, which keep the rider’s foot attached to the pedal for improved power transfer and energy efficiency.
+However, there are flat pedal alternatives for other cycling disciplines available.

 When it comes to choosing the correct shoe, riders must take into consideration the type of riding they do, the type of terrain and weather conditions they are likely to be riding in, and whether or not they are likely to be walking for extended periods while wearing the shoes.